 Read Full Transcript:

-Hello and welcome to Caravan Loans Australia Weekly News Wrap, Im Paige Estritori, and its Tuesday, 6 January 2026.
+Hello and welcome to the Caravan Loans Australia Weekly News Wrap, Im Paige Estritori, and its Sunday, 15 February 2026.

-Thats the wrap.
-For calculators, a free, no‑obligation eligibility check, and clear comparisons across multiple lenders, head to caravan‑loans.com.au.
-Safe travels, and Ill see you next week.
+Thats your wrap.
+To compare caravan loans, check your eligibility in minutes and get your pre‑approval organised online, head to caravan-loans.com.au.
+Safe travels and Ill see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.